Prepare for the unexpected with the new 48-hour weather forecast overlay.

 Available for iOS users with a Premium Membership, the 48-hour Precip Forecast map can be viewed while connected to the internet.

-From the Map Sources menu, navigate to the Weather and Feature Overlays category.
+From the Map Sources menu, navigate to the Feature/Weather Overlays category.

 Add the 48-hour Precip Forecast overlay atop any of your favorite base maps and set the transparency from 25 to 30 percent for the best visibility.
 Learn how to add map sources for iOS below: